Lagrange-Labs/lsc-client-cli/README.md

 - Enter `c` in the prompt to start generating the config.

+- Enter the operator address.

+- Enter the chain name which you want to run the Lagrange Attestation Node, [please check the above chains](#chains).

 - Enter L1 RPC endpoint, which will be ETH mainnet endpoint for this testnet.

 - Enter L2 RPC endpoint, which will be the rollup chain's endpoint.

+- Enter the Beacon RPC endpoint, which is used to fetch blobs data.

 - Enter gRPC URL.